STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ## Generating a Square Wave

-In this Lecture, we will look deeply at the General Purpose Input Output (GPIO) pins of our TinyPico device.
+In this lecture, we will look deeply at the General Purpose Input Output (GPIO) pins of our TinyPico device.

 ![](imgs/ESP32_Function_Block_Diagram_highlight_GPIO_smaller.svg)